Daniel-Mietchen/datascience/nih-strategic-plan.md

    - Breakdown of traditional disease boundaries
    - Breakthroughs need partnerships and often come from unexpected directions

-Not sure what the plan will mean in practice, but supposing it is useful and the process behind it indeed open for public input, I'd like to use this file (originally posted at the [Open Science Stack Exchange beta](http://openscience.stackexchange.com/questions/143/any-open-science-ideas-for-the-nih-wide-strategic-plan)) to entertain some thoughts as to what to submit in order to raise awareness of open science amongst those who are involved with that plan or similar strategic plans developed elsewhere.
+Not sure what the plan will mean in practice, but assuming it is useful and the process behind it indeed open for public input, my main motivation to contribute to the process was to raise awareness of the potential of open science amongst those who are involved with that plan or with similar strategic planning elsewhere.

-Along with some metadata, the form asks for the following information (each with a maximum of 300 words):
+Along with requesting some metadata, the form asked the following questions (in bold), allowing responses of a maximum of 300 words each (mine are included below).

  -  **Potential benefits, drawbacks/challenges, and areas of consideration for the current framework**
   -  The "Unique moment of opportunity in biomedical research" that the framework refers to has a range of flavors, many of which revolve around the digital transformation that our society is currently undergoing, and research with it.